DiSkills/Anti-Freelancer/services/other/README.md

-# Advertisement, Feedbacks and Reviews Service
+# Feedbacks and Reviews Service

 # TODO